eduPHP/fav/README.md

 - [x] protect routes
 - [x] show public feeds for not logged in users
 - [ ] add cache
+- [ ] do something with feeds active state

 ### Frontend requirements
 - [x] user login and register